Pacific Southwest MHTTC Overview

 Who Is Involved

-The Center for Applied Research Solutions (CARS) provides project leadership and works in collaboration with partners Change Matrix and Youth MOVE National.
+The Center for Applied Research Solutions (CARS) provides project leadership and works in collaboration with our partner organization Change Matrix.
 In order to offer a robust bench of specialty knowledge, we also engage subject-matter experts in key areas of mental health, implementation science, and evidence-based and culturally competent practice.
 We operate in coordination with the region’s Addiction Technology Transfer Center (ATTC), and Prevention Technology Transfer Center (PTTC).

 Regional Advisory Board